codeforamerica/comport/README.md

 cp env.sample .env
 ```

 [Set up an Incoming Webhooks integration on Slack](https://my.slack.com/services/new/incoming-webhook) and save the value of **Webhook URL** as `SLACK_WEBHOOK_URL` in `.env`.
-This will work when you're running Comport locally.
+This will not work when you're running Comport for development.
 To set the variable when the application is running on Heroku, [follow these instructions](https://devcenter.heroku.com/articles/config-vars).

 #### Generating Fake Data